xiawenwen49/xiawenwen49.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-My name is Wenwen Xia, I'm currently a senior machine learning engineer at Ant Group.
+My name is Wenwen Xia, I'm currently a Lecture at Soochow University.
 I obtained my Ph.D. degree at Shanghai Jiao Tong University (SJTU), Bachelor's degree at Wuhan University, and was a a visiting Ph.D. student at Singapore Management Univeristy (SMU) where I worked with [Prof. Yuchen Li](https://yuchenli.net/).
-I also spent one year at Microsoft Research Asia (Shanghai) as a research intern.
+Previously, I spent one year at Microsoft Research Asia (Shanghai) as a research intern, and was a senior machine learning engineer at Ant Group utile Dec.
+2024.

 I work on graph-related learning methods (e.g., graph neural neworks), graph algorithms, large language models, and so on.

 # News
 [2024.11] I'm move to Soochow University, Suzhou, China, as a Lecture (Assistant Professor) from Dec.
 2024.